noylecorp/laravel-recaptcha/README.md

         Noylecorp\Recaptcha\RecaptchaServiceProvider::class,
     ]

-Next, publish the package's configuration files to your application:
+Next, publish the package configuration file to your application:

-    php artisan vendor:publish
+    php artisan vendor:publish --provider="Noylecorp\Recaptcha\RecaptchaServiceProvider"

-Finally, update `.env` with your reCAPTCHA site key and secret:
+The file `recaptcha.php` gets copied into your configuration directory.
+The final installation step is to add your reCAPTCHA site and secret keys to your `.env` file:

     RECAPTCHA_SITE_KEY=your-site-key
     RECAPTCHA_SITE_SECRET=your-site-secret